DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 COFFEE GRINDER

-For the freshest coffee flavor, grind whole beans to a medium-fine grind for a pour-over cone.
+For fresh coffee flavor, try grinding whole beans to a medium-fine grind for a pour-over cone.
 Learn more about the types of coffee grinders to discover which will provide the best grind for your tastes and needs.

 WHAT IS DRIP COFFEE?